andresmq35/typed_express_io/README.md

-# Typed Express
+# Typed Express IO
-A skeleton project using typscript and express with npm as the build tool
+A skeleton project using typscript, express and socketio with npm as the build tool